 ORBIT OF FICTITIOUS ASTEROID PDC 2019:

-The 2019 Planetary Defense Conference was held in Maryland, USA, from 29 April to 3 May.
-The scenario presented to participants involved a hypothetical 60 metre asteroid fragment which was on course to impact Earth with absolute certainty on 29 April 2027, heading for New York’s Central Park.
-The incoming rock was a fragment of a five times larger asteroid named 2019 PDC, which was originally on course to impact Denver, Colorado.
+The 2019 scenario, for example, involves a hypothetical 60 metre asteroid fragment which is on course to impact Earth with absolute certainty on 29 April 2027, with ground zero predicted to be New York’s Central Park.
+The incoming rock is a fragment that broke off a five times larger asteroid named 2019 PDC which was originally on course to impact Denver, Colorado.

-A global effort using multiple kinetic impactors launched from US, Japanese and Russian spacecraft had failed to deflect the whole of the larger asteroid; part was deflected away from Earth, but a 60 metre fragment broke off into a different trajectory, now heading for New York.
+A global effort using multiple kinetic impactors which had been launched from US, Japanese and Russian spacecraft had failed to deflect the whole of the larger asteroid; part of the asteroid was deflected away from Earth but a 60 metre fragment broke off into a different trajectory and is now heading for New York.

 AIRBURST DAMAGE ZONE OF FICTITIOUS ASTEROID PDC 2019:

 That will all sound familiar to movie buffs, who may now be hearing one of Aerosmith’s biggest mainstream hits playing in their head.
 But unlike the task of the space-bound oil rig workers in that well-known 1998 movie, launching a nuclear explosive device to break-up the remaining 60 metre fragment of PDC 2019 could not be implemented due to the insufficient lead time after the original discovery of the asteroid.